-(±)(s) Failure to report to the board within 30 days any of the following:

-- (1)A conviction, including any verdict of guilty, or pleas of guilty or no contest, of any felony or misdemeanor.
-A conviction of any felony or misdemeanor, which is not subject to Health & Safety Code sections 11357 (b), (c), (d), (e), or 11360 (b).
-A conviction includes any verdict of guilty, or plea of guilty or no contest. - (2) Any disciplinary action taken by another licensing entity or authority of this state or of another state or an agency of the federal government or the United States military. - (t) Failure to provide, within 30 days of a request, documentation to the Board regarding the arrest of the licensee or registrant, except for records of convictions or arrests protected under Penal Code section 1000.4, or Health and Safety Code sections 11361.5 and 11361.7. - (w) Failure or refusal to comply with a court order, issued in the enforcement of a subpoena, mandating the release of records to the board.
+- (t) Failure to report to the board within 30 days any of the following: - (1) The bringing of an indictment or information charging a felony against the licensee. - (2) A conviction, including any verdict of guilty, or pleas of guilty or no contest, of any felony or misdemeanor. - (3) Any disciplinary action taken by another licensing entity or authority of this state or of another state or an agency of the federal government or the United States military. - (u) Failure to provide, within 30 days of a request, documentation requested by the Board regarding the arrest of the licensee. - (v) Failure or refusal to comply with a court order, issued in the enforcement of a subpoena, mandating the release of records to the board.

-Note: Authority cited: Section4990.20, Business and Professions Code.
-Reference: Sections 4990.20, 4992.3, 4992.3 and 4996.11, Business and Professions Code; Sections 1000.4 and 11166, Penal Code, Sections 11357, 11360, 11361.5 and 11361.7, Health and Safety Code, and Section 15630, Welfare and Institution Code.
+Note: Authority cited: Section 4990.20, Business and Professions Code.
+Reference: Sections 4990.20, 4992.3, 4992.33 and 4996.11, Business and Professions Code; Section 11166, Penal Code, and Section 15630, Welfare and Institution Code.